 The information in this section is about epilepsy and working in the UK.
 If you live outside the UK, you can find out about working and epilepsy in your country by contacting your local epilepsy group.

-Once you have been offered a job, you don’t automatically have to tell your employer about your epilepsy.
-This is as long as you don’t believe it will affect your ability to do your job safely and effectively.
-This could be, for example, if your epilepsy is well controlled, or you only ever have seizures when you are asleep.
+You don’t automatically have to tell your employer about your epilepsy, after a job offer, if you don’t believe it will affect your ability to do your job safely and effectively.
+An example could be that your epilepsy is well controlled, or you only ever have sleep seizures.

 If you don’t tell your employer about your epilepsy and it does affect your ability to do your job safely, your employer may be able to dismiss you.
 To do this, they would have to prove that:

 - You have been given the opportunity to tell them how your epilepsy could affect your job and

 - You haven’t given them this information

-If you are not sure whether to tell your employer about your epilepsy, here are some things to think about:
+If you’re not sure whether to tell your employer about your epilepsy, here are some things to think about:

 If your employer doesn’t know about your epilepsy, they can’t make any reasonable adjustments to help you.

 Health and Safety at Work Act

-The Health and Safety at Work Act (1974) is a law that says that all employers have to provide a safe workplace.
-They must protect all their employees from any possible danger to their health, while they are at work.
+The Health and Safety at Work Act (1974) is a law that says that all employers must provide a safe workplace.
+To do this, they must protect all their employees from any possible danger to their health while they are at work.
 As an employee, you also have a responsibility to take reasonable care of your own and other people’s health and safety at work.
 If your epilepsy could cause a health or safety risk to you or anybody else, you must tell your employer about it.
 This is the law.

 Your employer’s insurance may pay you compensation if you are injured at work, or if you become ill because of your work.
-If you don’t tell your employer about your epilepsy, you will not be fully covered by their insurance.
-So, you may not receive any compensation if you have an accident related to your epilepsy.
+If you don’t tell them about your epilepsy, you won’t be fully covered by their insurance.
+So, you might not receive any compensation if you have an accident related to your epilepsy.